-In some communities it is also a custom to give Machatzit Hashekel on behalf of their wives and daughters, as well as for their sons under the age of Bar Mitzvah.
+The Lubavitcher Rebbes would also give Machatzit Hashekel on behalf of their wives and daughters, as well as for their sons under the age of Bar Mitzvah.
+[Sefer Haminhagim qualifies that this isn't a directive for the public.
+Nevertheless, it is prevalent amongst Chassidim to act accordingly.]